 American Academy of Family Physicians

-Additional courses with AAFP Prescribed credit may be found through the Academy's CME database
+- Additional courses with AAFP Prescribed credit are listed in the AAFP CME database.

 American Academy of Pediatrics

 - Policy Statement, Section on Breastfeeding – Breastfeeding and the Use of Human Milk